Team-Swamp/conventions/README.md

 This is extremely important as if a question is not asked, it may be assumed that the function performs an action and is returning whether that action succeeded.

+A varbile is almost always private.
+If you need the value make a getter for it.
+This is also why serialized have a '_' exception.

 **Access modifiers** are always written with variables.
 ```cs
 // Allowed